bids-standard/bids-starter-kit/src/folder_hierarchy.md

 ```

 The `space` entity indicates that a file is aligned to some reference space.
 For
 standard templates, this is sufficient.
-For custom templates (e.g., individual
+For custom templates (for example:
-or study-specific), additional `SpatialReference` metadata is required in the
+individual or study-specific), additional `SpatialReference` metadata is
-JSON sidecar files.
+required in the JSON sidecar files.

 The `desc` (description) entity allows for unrestricted alphanumeric labels, in
 the absence of a more appropriate entity to distinguish one file from another.